All posts

 Next, clean up the unneeded markup

-Navigate to pages/index.js and update the page to the following:
+Navigate to pages/index.js and update the page to just the following.

 import Head from 'next/head'